Birthgap — global fertility and the timing of parenthood

 Motherhood prevalence (TMR)

-In 2024, Hungary's total maternal rate (TMR) stands at 62.5%, marking a significant drop of 6.3 percentage points from 2023.
-Over the past five years, the TMR has shown a downward trend, averaging 70.2% from 2020 to 2024.
-When compared to the 1970s average of 95.0%, the current rate is approximately 32.5 percentage points lower.
-On the global stage, Hungary holds the 22nd position out of 38 countries, while within Europe it ranks 20th among 31 countries.
+The total maternal rate (TMR) in Hungary stood at 62.5% in 2024, marking a significant drop of 6.3 percentage points from the previous year.
+Over the past five years, the TMR has shown a downward trend, with an average of 70.2% between 2020 and 2024.
+This current figure is notably lower than the 1970s average of 95.0%, representing a decrease of roughly 32.5 percentage points.
+On the international stage, Hungary is positioned 22nd out of 38 countries, and within Europe, it ranks 20th among 31 nations.

 Source: Eurostat; Human Fertility Database.